beeper/sdk-docs/README.md

 That's it!
 A widget really is just an embedded webpage that can interact with data from the chat room, so just like with regular websites, you have complete freedom on what you want to build.

-### Examples

-The example repo you just cloned: https://github.com/beeper/widget-example

-Summarizer: a  widget that finds the last message you read and then fetches and summarizes your unread messages. https://github.com/beeper/widget-summarizer

-"Do It": a widget that's like a universal smart button.
-You press it and it guesses what you need based on the conversation. https://github.com/beeper/widget-do-it
 ### Ship

 Once you've made a widget, you can easily get it up and running on [Vercel](https://vercel.com/), the creator of NextJS, so you'll have a URL you can share with others so that they can install it to their Beeper accounts.

 Just push your code to a GitHub repo, then create an account on [vercel.com](https://vercel.com/).
 You'll see a screen that lets you import a Git repository.
 Select the one you just created, and Vercel will build and deploy your widget!
 It'll generate a URL that others can access it on (and you can change it to a different URL or put it on a custom domain), and every time you push to GitHub, the newest version of your widget will automatically be shown to all users.

+## Examples

+The example repo you just cloned: https://github.com/beeper/widget-example

+Summarizer: a  widget that finds the last message you read and then fetches and summarizes your unread messages. https://github.com/beeper/widget-summarizer

+"Do It": a widget that's like a universal smart button.
+You press it and it guesses what you need based on the conversation. https://github.com/beeper/widget-do-it

+## API Documentation

+## Credits

+Thanks to [Nordeck](https://github.com/nordeck) for their wonderful library [matrix-widget-toolkit](https://github.com/nordeck/matrix-widget-toolkit).
+Beeper widgets are built on their library, plus some additional modifications for extra functionality.